plkujaw/-CV-/README.md

 ## Background

 I'm highly motivated and positively driven career changer.
-In 2019 I have decided to contribute in making a positive impact on the world.
+In 2019 I have decided to learn how to create something meaningful and contribute in making a positive impact on the world.
 I believe that today it is more possible with technology than anything else.
 That is why and how I have found and joined renowned software development bootcamp – [Makers Academy](https://makers.tech).

 ## Skills